anand0906/DataStructures-Algorithms/Stack/Monotonic Stack/README.md

 ### 🔄 Building a Monotonic Stack 🔄

 To maintain a monotonic property (increasing or decreasing), we carefully decide when to remove elements from the stack before pushing a new element.
+In the following examples, stack will always maintain monotonic order.

 ---